Abandoned and nuisance vehicles

 - we will contact the police who will investigate whether the vehicle has been involved in a crime

-- two or more vehicles are advertised for sale within 500 metres of each other on a public highway
+- two or more vehicles are for sale within 500 metres of each other on a road

-- vehicles are being repaired on a public highway as part of a business.
+- vehicles are being repaired on a road as part of a business.
+Except for repairs from an accident or breakdown that are done within 72 hours of an incident